KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

 Instead, this tutorial guides you through the general approach to integrating cloud-based services into Tanzu Application Platform.
-While specific configurations change between services, the overall process remains the same through a consistent set of steps.
+While specific configuration changes between services, the steps in the process remain the same.
 The aim is to give you enough understanding so that you can integrate any cloud-based service you want into Tanzu Application Platform.

-For a more specific and low-level procedure, see [Configure dynamic provisioning of AWS RDS service instances](../how-to-guides/dynamic-provisioning-rds.hbs.md), which provides each step in detail for AWS RDS integration.
+For a more specific and low-level procedure, see [Configure dynamic provisioning of AWS RDS service instances](../how-to-guides/dynamic-provisioning-rds.hbs.md), which provides each step in detail for integrating AWS RDS.
 It might be useful to read through that guide even if you want to integrate with one of the other cloud providers.

-In addition, for Tanzu Application Platform v1.7 or later, you can instead use the [AWS Services](../../aws-services/about.hbs.md) package, which provides a more streamlined approach for integrating services from AWS into Tanzu Application Platform.
+In Tanzu Application Platform v1.7 or later, you can instead use the [AWS Services](../../aws-services/about.hbs.md) package, which provides a more streamlined approach for integrating services from AWS into Tanzu Application Platform.

 ## <a id="about"></a> About this tutorial